 Obese: BMI at or above the 95th percentile for age, gender, and height.

 Before you calculate your child's BMI, you'll need an accurate height and weight measurement.
 Bathroom scales and tape measures aren't always precise.
 So the best way to get accurate measurements is by having kids weighed and measured at a doctor's office or at school.

 What Does BMI Tell Us?

 Although BMI can be a good indicator of body fat, it doesn't always tell the full story.
-Someone with a large frame or a lot of muscle instead of excess fat (like a bodybuilder or athlete) can have a high BMI.
+Someone with a large frame or a lot of muscle (like a bodybuilder or athlete) can have a high BMI but not too much fat.
 Likewise, a small person with a small frame may have a normal BMI but could still have too much body fat.
 These are other good reasons to talk about your child's BMI with your doctor.